 The Bodhisatta was once an ascetic.
 He lived in the Himalayas and one time went down to a city to get salt and vinegar.
-The next day on his morning alms round people suggested he go see a devout merchant.
+The next day on his morning alms round people suggested he visit a merchant who was exceptionally devout.
 The merchant was out visiting the king when the Bodhisatta arrived at his house, and none of the servants saw him there, so he left.
-But as the Bodhisatta walked away the merchant was returning home and invited him to come along.
+But as the Bodhisatta walked away the merchant returned home and invited him in.
 He gave the Bodhisatta a variety of food and a foot rub, and when done with these he begged forgiveness for not being there, insisting this was the first time ever that a person coming to his home had gone away empty-handed.
 The Bodhisatta said that while it was a bit strange to not be at home to welcome people in the morning, he felt no anger toward the merchant.

 In the Lifetime of the Buddha

-When he returned to the monastery he openly insulted both of them.
+When he returned to the monastery, the disciple openly insulted both of them.
 When the Buddha heard some other disciples discussing this, he called the disappointed disciple to a meeting and said this is nothing to be upset about.
 Then he told him this story to explain that in the past when he himself got no alms at a supporter’s house he did not get angry.

 The merchant was an earlier birth of Ananda, one of the Buddha’s top disciples.